 The EMH seemed surprised at having been thanked for his work.
 “You’re welcome,” he said before once again vanishing away.

 Telek picked up the hypospray and the capsule with her blood in it, which had dropped to the floor when the hologram dematerialized, and carried it over to them.
-“I told you that my green blood was tough.”
+“I told you that my blood was tough.”

 Killian frowned skeptically at this statement.
 “But this still doesn’t explain why Dr. Middleton declared you dead.”